davemo/blog.davemo.com/app/posts/2025-10-01-brilliant-not-resilient.md

 In the time between the website project and now I've worked with six other clients and made a return to working at [Test Double](https://testdouble.com/team-directory/dave-mosher) as a full time consultant, and I've picked up a few tricks along the way that have helped me reframe my typical defensiveness when receiving feedback like I got from my CEO into a positive set of steps that help to keep me in the arena:

-1. *Pause* Feeling defensive?
+1. **Pause** Feeling defensive?
 Name it, out loud or in your head, or to the other person if trust is high.
 Give it 30 minutes or so.
-2. *Separate tasks*.
+2. **Separate Tasks**.
 What is mine to own _right now_?
 What is not?
-3. *Identify the operating mode*.
+3. **Identify the Operating Mode**.
 Are we in "Disagree & Commit" or "Ship & Iterate", or maybe even "Stick Your Neck Out"?
 Ask explicitly.
-4. *Contribute, don't control*.
+4. **Contribute, don't Control**.
 "What is the most useful thing I can contribute within these constraints?"
-5. *Close the loop*.
+5. **Close the Loop**.
 Propose a timeboxed next step; confirm the owner and timeline.

 If it helps, here's a phrase you might use in such a scenario:

-> "I'm hearing X and Y aren't landing.
+> I'm hearing X and Y aren't landing.
 I'll regroup and come back with options by Friday EOD.
 Can you confirm whether we're committing to Plan A or still in iterate-toward-spec mode?
 That changes how I'll structure my next pass.

 ## Staying in the Room